2019-Arizona-Opportunity-Hack/Team-18/README.md

 ## Getting Started

-The component app is in the client folder and it has two major components, CreateForm and ListAdder.
+The component app is in the client folder and it has two major components, CreateForm and its ListAdder.

 ## Installation